rm511130/Concourse-Workshop/README.md

 ```

 **Let's recap:**
-- You have taken the 1st few steps towards creating a triggered Concourse Pipeline that _cf pushes_ a Spring Boot App to a PaaS.
+- You created a triggered Concourse Pipeline that _cf pushes_ a Spring Boot App to a PaaS every time there's a change to a specific Git repo.

 - Congratulations, you have completed LAB-6.